 On the few occasions I have told anyone about the shunnings, they inevitably say the same thing: He will come back.
 He will realize his mistake, and he will come back to you.
 He will be sorry.

-After being shunned for so long, so many times, I am not convinced.
+After being shunned for so long, so many times, I do not believe that anymore.
 After a while, too much time goes by.
 After too much time goes by, the gulf seems too wide to get over.

-I love my son, and emails and text messages and emails are still sent to let him know that.
-I miss him, but there is nothing else I can do.
-It feels like I will never see him again.
-It hurts too much to hope for something else.
+I loved my son, and emails and text messages and emails I sent to him for years were designed to let him know that.
+Now, I know there is nothing else I can do.
+I am one of the shunned.

 If you are sleepless one night, and find yourself lurking in an Internet chatroom, I bid you welcome: perhaps you have been shunned, too.